When did Iran start building a drone fleet?

 There is quite a gulf in terms of technology.
 Western equivalents are going to be considerably more capable than what Iran produces.
 Iran’s medium-to-large UAVs can probably stay in the air for up to 20 hours while carrying fairly sophisticated sensors, payloads and a range of weapons.
 That's the other element that we've seen Iran develop - small weapons suitable for UAV carrying and use.

 While Iran’s drones don't stack up in terms of technology, their capabilities can’t be dismissed.
 These systems are designed around what Tehran needs.
 Iran doesn’t necessarily want an extremely capable system which may demand highly capable operators, which it may yet not have.
-And the drones have to be cost effective.
+And the UAVs and direct attack munitions have to be cost effective.

 Has Iran exported its drones to regional allies or proxies?